The Science Is Extremely Clear: You Need to Prioritize Sleep

 Can We Choose to Fall Out of Love?

-December 3rd, 2019 - By Melisa in Neurofeedback News, Uncategorized
+December 3rd, 2019 - By Jen in Neurofeedback News, Uncategorized

 The singer and rapper Dessa had been writing songs about heartbreak for years, as she waded through a volatile relationship and a protracted breakup.
 One night, inspired by a TED talk, she decided to see if studying her brain could help her fall out of love.
 Watch full TED talk by DESSA, Can We Choose to Fall Out of Love?